 The best system is the one you’ll use.
 Match a template to your natural style, then commit to one meaningful goal for a trial period.
 Integrate that template into a digital system, schedule regular reviews, and adjust as you learn.

-For personalized alignment between templates and your deeper motivations, explore the Life Purpose App to see how life-path insights can help you select and adapt a planning framework.
+For personalized alignment between templates and deeper motivations, explore the Life Purpose App to see how life-path insights can help you select and adapt a planning framework: https://lifepurposeapp.com.

 Frequently Asked Questions

-A: Start with SMART goals or the Eisenhower Matrix.
-Both are simple to implement and build a habit of clarity and prioritization.
+Start with SMART goals or the Eisenhower Matrix.
+They’re easy to implement and teach clarity and prioritization.

-A: Choose based on goal type.
-Use OKRs for big, ambitious projects, WOOP for mindset or habit work, and Backwards Planning for complex, multi-step goals.
-You can combine elements across templates.
+Choose based on goal type.
+OKRs work for ambitious projects, WOOP helps with mindset and habits, and Backwards Planning fits complex projects.
+You can mix elements across frameworks.

-A: Weekly check-ins are ideal for most templates.
-Use faster reviews (daily) for short sprints like the 12 Week Year, and quarterly reviews for strategic plans.
+Weekly reviews are a good baseline.
+Use daily reviews for short sprints and quarterly reviews for long-term strategic plans.

 Discover Your Life Purpose Today!